 Total customer assets

-Total customer assets essentially comprise the income-relevant volume of mutual and special fund products (including ETFs), direct investments in cooperation partner funds, the portion of fund-based asset management attributable to cooperation partners, third party funds and liquidity, advisory/management mandates, certificates, and third party managed master funds.
+The key management indicator total customer assets mainly includes the income-relevant volume of mutual and special fund products (including ETFs), direct investments in the funds of cooperation partners, the portion of fund-based asset management activities attributable to cooperation partner funds, third party funds and liquidity, master funds and advisory/management mandates and certificates. ¶